ALNSynergy: a graph convolutional network with multi-representation alignment for drug synergy prediction: Experiments and Discussion

-The experimental results of the GCNMRA-WM model, GCNMRA-NM model, and GCNMRA-NA model are shown in Table 4.
+The experimental results of the ALNSynergy-WM model, ALNSynergy-NM model, and ALNSynergy-NA model are shown in Table 4.
 The experimental performance change trend among the three models is shown in Figure 4 (a).
-Compared with the GCNMRA-NA model and the GCNMRA-NM model, the improvement percentage of the GCNMRA-WM model under the three evaluation metrics is shown in Figure 4 (b).
-First, the GCNMRA-WM model achieved the optimal prediction performance, with AUC, AUPR, and ACC values of 0.93, 0.93, and 0.86 respectively.
-Compared with the GCNMRA-NA model, the improvement values of the GCNMRA-WM model in the three evaluation metrics are 1.1\%, 1.1\%, and 2.4\%, respectively.
+Compared with the ALNSynergy-NA model and the ALNSynergy-NM model, the improvement percentage of the ALNSynergy-WM model under the three evaluation metrics is shown in Figure 4 (b).
+First, the ALNSynergy-WM model achieved the optimal prediction performance, with AUC, AUPR, and ACC values of 0.93, 0.93, and 0.86 respectively.
+Compared with the ALNSynergy-NA model, the improvement values of the ALNSynergy-WM model in the three evaluation metrics are 1.1\%, 1.1\%, and 2.4\%, respectively.
 Therefore, the multi-representation alignment function with adaptive module length helps improve the model's prediction performance.
-Compared with the GCNMRA-NM model, the GCNMRA-WM model only improved the ACC evaluation metric by 1.2\%, while the AUC and ACUPR metrics remained unchanged.
+Compared with the ALNSynergy-NM model, the ALNSynergy-WM model only improved the ACC evaluation metric by 1.2\%, while the AUC and ACUPR metrics remained unchanged.
 The experimental results show that compared with the multi-representation alignment function shown in equation(7), the multi-representation alignment function with adaptive module length shown in equation (9) can further improve the model's prediction performance, but the improvement effect is limited.

 Next, this section analyzes the impact of the multi-representation alignment function with adaptive module length on model convergence.
 This section treats the number of iterations of the model as time spent.
 The smaller the number of iterations, the faster the convergence speed.
-Figure 5 presents the convergence speed of the GCNMRA-WM model, GCNMRA-NM model, and GCNMRA-NA model.
-First, the GCNMRA-WM model can reach the convergence state after 412 iterations.
-The GCNMRA-NM model and GCNMRA-NA model require 795 and 915 iterations to reach the convergence state.
-Compared with the GCNMRA-NM model and GCNMRA-NA model, the convergence speed of the GCNMRA-WM model has increased by 55.0\% and 48.2\%, respectively, greatly speeding up the model training process.
+Figure 5 presents the convergence speed of the ALNSynergy-WM model, ALNSynergy-NM model, and ALNSynergy-NA model.
+First, the ALNSynergy-WM model can reach the convergence state after 412 iterations.
+The ALNSynergy-NM model and ALNSynergy-NA model require 795 and 915 iterations to reach the convergence state.
+Compared with the ALNSynergy-NM model and ALNSynergy-NA model, the convergence speed of the ALNSynergy-WM model has increased by 55.0\% and 48.2\%, respectively, greatly speeding up the model training process.

 This section successfully verifies that the multi-representation alignment function with adaptive module length shown in equation (9) has better performance and convergence through the analysis and discussion of the above experimental results.
 This is mainly because the temperature coefficient adjusts the representation mode length, giving it better calculation accuracy and faster convergence speed.
 Therefore, the above conclusion verifies the effectiveness of the adaptive module length shown in equation (9).